paypal/squbs/docs/orchestration_dsl.md

 #Orchestration DSL

-Orchestration is one of the major use cases for services, whether you try to orchestrate multiple service calls with as much concurrency, and therefore as good a response time, as possible, or you try to do multiple business operations, data writes, data reads, service calls, etc. dependent on each others, etc. The ability to concisely describe your business logic concisely is essential to making the service easy to understand and maintain.
-The orchestration DSL, part of squbs-pattern, will make your life easy and make asynchronous code easy to reason about.
+Orchestration is one of the major use cases for services, whether you try to orchestrate multiple service calls with as much concurrency, and therefore as good a response time, as possible, or you try to do multiple business operations, data writes, data reads, service calls, etc. dependent on each others, etc. The ability to concisely describe your business logic is essential to making the service easy to understand and maintain.
+The orchestration DSL - part of squbs-pattern - will make asynchronous code easy to write, read, reason about, and maintain.

 ##Core Concepts

 ###Orchestrator

 `Orchestrator` is a trait extended by actors to support the orchestration functionality.
 It is technically a child trait of the [Aggregator](http://doc.akka.io/docs/akka/snapshot/contrib/aggregator.html) and provides all its functionality.
-In addition, it provides further functionality allowing effective orchestration composition, plus some utilities to allow easy creation of orchestration functions we will discuss in detail below.
-To use the orchestrator, an actor would extend the `Orchestrator` trait.
+In addition, it provides functionality and syntax allowing effective orchestration composition - plus utilities often needed in the creation of orchestration functions discussed in detail below.
+To use the orchestrator, an actor would simply extend the `Orchestrator` trait.

 ```scala
 org.squbs.pattern.orchestration.Orchestrator